OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed/nodejs/Readme.md

     Enable implicit grant by checking the following boxes:
     ✔ ID Token
     ✔ Access Token
 14. Navigate to the **Certificates & secrets**.
 In the Client secrets section, click on "+ New client secret".
 Add a description      (Name of the secret) for the secret and select “Never” for Expires.
 Click "Add".
-Once the client secret is created, copy its value, it need to be placed in the appsettings.json.
+Once the client secret is created, copy its value, it need to be placed in the .env file.

 1) __*This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the `Manifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`).
 Also, replace your Base url wherever you see the place holder string `<<YOUR-BASE-URL>>`.